 Shallows' if you want to explore some of the science behind it.

 So, due to both the laws of physics and

 limitations of the human hand, it is a virtual certainty

 that if your email isn't advertiser/forum login related you

 For RV-related questions,

-nearly 17,000+ human brains in the VAF forums 'brain trust' is
+the over 28,000 human brains in the VAF forums 'brain trust' is

 where I always suggest people go.
 Rocket scientists, aeronautical engineers and brain surgeons hang